brakmic/TroAPI/README.md

 This is the reason this project uses only those languages and technologies that do not impose any kind of restrictions on the developer and/or future user of these services.

-This projects relies heavily on these OpenSource projects, technologies & formats:
+This projects relies heavily on following OpenSource projects, technologies & formats:

  - [TypeScript](https://www.typescriptlang.org/)
  - [JSON](http://json.org/)